Slideshow image

 1 Comment

-Laura Slomp Booy over 3 years ago
+Laura Slomp Booy almost 4 years ago

 Thanks Michelle!
 Great words of wisdom.
 I definitely enjoy getting down on my knees to talk eye to eye with my littles.
 And I love the emphasis on teaching emotional awareness.
 Good stuff!